davidVacca/3-tier-node-js-app-23C--test/web/README.md

 ## NOTE this app uses two env variables

-- PORT: the listening PORT
+- PORT: optional variable to specify the listening PORT.
+Default is 3000
-- API_HOST: the full url to call the API app
+- API_HOST: the full url to call the API app (syntax: `http://BACKEND_HOSTNAME:BACKEND_PORT`)

 These two variables need to be set